Reading, Not Thinking: Understanding and Bridging the Modality Gap When Text Becomes Pixels in Multimodal LLMs: Error Analysis

 \subsection{Method}

-Grounded theory is an inductive qualitative research method that derives a theoretical framework directly from data rather than testing pre-existing hypotheses~\citep{corbin2014basics}.
-It proceeds through iterative coding phases: \emph{open coding}, which segments raw observations into initial descriptive labels; \emph{constant comparison}, which refines codes by classifying new data against existing categories; and \emph{axial coding}, which groups related codes into higher-level categories and maps their relationships.
-Because the canonical process requires extensive manual effort, and recent studies have shown that LLM agents can effectively perform inductive coding~\cite{zhong2025hicode, wan2025noise, cemri2025multiagentllmsystemsfail}, we adopt a human-in-the-loop variant: GPT-5.2 performs the open coding and constant comparison while human annotators review all proposed changes and conduct the final axial coding to ensure coherence and validity.
+Grounded theory~\citep{glaser1967discovery, corbin2014basics} is a widely adopted qualitative research methodology that has been a standard approach in sociology, healthcare, and education for over five decades.
+Unlike hypothesis-driven methods, it derives theoretical frameworks inductively from data through iterative coding phases: \emph{open coding}, which segments raw observations into initial descriptive labels; \emph{constant comparison}, which refines codes by classifying new data against existing categories; and \emph{axial coding}, which groups related codes into higher-level categories.
+Following Nelson's~\citep{nelson2020computational} computational grounded theory framework, which combines human interpretive skills with computational pattern recognition for rigorous and reproducible analysis, we adopt a human-in-the-loop variant.
+Recent work has validated that LLM-assisted coding achieves high agreement with human experts when humans review model outputs~\cite{zhong2025hicode, wan2025noise, cemri2025multiagentllmsystemsfail, xiao2023supporting}.
+In our implementation, GPT-5.2 performs the open coding and constant comparison while human annotators review \emph{every} proposed change and conduct the final axial coding to ensure coherence and validity.

-\mypara{Phase 1: Open coding.} We sample 1{,}000 errors uniformly across models, datasets, and modalities.
-For each error, the model receives the original input (question and answer choices where applicable), ground-truth answer, and the model's raw response, and proposes a short failure description along with a candidate error label.
-The model maintains a running set of codes and can either assign an instance to an existing code or propose a new one.
-This phase produced 415 initial codes.